Primordial power spectrum from the dressed metric approach in loop cosmologies: Basics of dressed metric approach in LQC

 Our numeric simulations are based on the Hamilton's equations (\ref{LQCa})-(\ref{LQCc}).
 If the initial conditions of the background are imposed right at the bounce, then the only free parameter is the value of the scalar field $\phi_B$ (also the sign of $\dot \phi_B$ is left undetermined).
 The other parameters can be fixed as $ v_B=1$, $b_B=\frac{\pi}{2\lambda}$ and the magnitude of $p_\phi$ is determined by the identity $\rho_c= \frac{1}{2}p_\phi^2+\frac{1}{2}m^2\phi^2_B$ at the bounce.
 In our numeric simulations, the cosmic time $t$ is set to zero at the bounce.
 We first choose some $\phi_B$ at the bounce then evolve the universe backwards in time until $t=t_p<0$.
 Then at $t=t_p$, the initial conditions for the linear perturbations are chosen to be the adiabatic states which are the solutions of the equation \bq \lb{2b5} \nu_k''+(k^2+s)\nu_k=0, \eq where $\nu_k = a Q_k$ and $s$ is the effective mass squared term in the model.
 The general WKB solution of the above equation can be written in the form \bq \lb{2b6} \nu_k=\frac{1}{\sqrt{2 W_k}}e^{-i \int^\eta W_k(\bar \eta)d\bar \eta}, \eq which, once plugged back into Eq. (\ref{2b5}), generates a differential equation of $W_k$ that takes the form \bq \lb{2b7} W^2_k=k^2+s-\frac{W^{''}_k}{2W_k}+\frac{3}{4}\left(\frac{W'_k}{W_k}\right)^2. \eq Now, the $n$th-order adiabatic state can be derived by plugging into the right hand side of Eq. (\ref{2b7}) the ($n-2$)th order solution.
 If we take the Minkowski vacuum as the zeroth order solution, namely $W^{(0)}_k=k$, the second order adiabatic solution can be easily found as \bq \lb{2b8} W^{(2)}_k=\sqrt{k^2+s}. \eq Thus, the second order obvious adiabatic state considered in \cite{aan2013-2} is obtained by performing an asymptotic expansion of the solution (\ref{2b8}) in the limit of large $k$ and then truncating it to the second order.
 This procedure can be continued to an arbitrary order.
 However, for our purposes, it is sufficient to consider the fourth order adiabatic state, which is explicitly given by \bq \lb{2b9} W^{(4)}_k=k+\frac{s}{2k}-\frac{s^2+s''}{8k^3}. \eq In our simulations, this initial state of the linear perturbations is imposed at some finite time in the contracting phase where $W^{(4)}_k$ is positive for all the modes $k\ge 10^{-6}$.
-In general, the mass squared term $s$ depends on the model and the effective potential $\Omega^2$.
+Although the mass squared term $s$ depends on the model and the potential, one can choose a time far before the bounce so that $W^{(4)}_k$ is positive for $\Omega^2$ and $\Omega^2_\mathrm{eff}$ in both LQC and mLQC-II when $k\ge 10^{-6}$.
+Our choice of this initial time is $t/t_\mathrm{Pl}=-1.10\times10^5$.
+The results are robust for different choices of the initial time as long as it is chosen such that $W^{(4)}_k > 0$ for relevant modes.